 This personal theory was conceptualized in May 2008 due to the inspiration given by Dr. Ma.
 Lourdes “Tish” Bautista.
 She was my professor in Linguistics at De La Salle University, Manila in 2000.

 She was then in my hometown in Puerto Princesa City for a brief vacation.
 I did not even know that she was in my place, but a friend told me that Dr. Tish was looking for me.

 Dr. Tish gave me a book as a gift.
 The book contains visions for Philippine Education in honor of Br.
 Andrew Gonzalez with a dedication,

 “For Mary, may the book be of help to you on your way to becoming an educational leader and innovator.
 God bless.
 Sincerely, Tish Bautista.”

 I had misty eyes after reading it.
-I should be in the language field, but God placed me into the field of education.
-It was not my dream but maybe God knows what is best for me or perhaps, it’s other people’s dream for me.
+I should be in the language field, but God placed me in the field of education.
+It was not my dream, but maybe God knows what is best for me or perhaps, it’s other people’s dream for me.
 Whatever it was, I took the challenge and my personal theory was based on the contents of that book — reaching our dreams.

 Alvior’s Theory of Learning